The Chase School

 The Chase School is a secondary school (ages 11–18) in Malvern, Worcestershire, England.
 The school opened as a Secondary Modern in 1953 under headteacher Mr Garth.
 It was officially opened by Lord Cobham on 26 March 1955.
 The Chase became a comprehensive with the abolition of selective education in Worcestershire in 1974 and became an academy on 1 November 2011.
-Teaching students from Year 7 to Year 13, The Chase has around 1,300 students, making it one of the larger schools in Worcestershire, with just under 300 students in the sixth form.
+The school teaches students from Year 7 to Year 13.
+As of 20 January 2026, The Chase has around 1,400 total students, making it one of the larger schools in Worcestershire, with around 300 of those students in the sixth form.
+The maximum capacity of the school is stated as 1,679 total students.
+17.63% of students require SEN support.

-The school is located in Barnards Green, a suburb of Malvern, adjacent to the sites of QinetiQ and the Malvern Hills Science Park.
+The school is in Barnards Green, a suburb of Malvern, adjacent to the sites of QinetiQ and the Malvern Hills Science Park.
 Links between the school and these organisations have led to the establishment of the Cyber-security Apprentice Development Scheme, an apprenticeship initiative aimed to encourage more students into the cyber security sector.

 Background

 The Chase School has been a specialist schools programme Technology College since 1999, and was awarded Beacon school status in 2002.
 The school achieved Artsmark Gold status in 2001 for excellence in art and design, drama, music, creative writing and public speaking.
-The Chase School is also a Language College (French, German (although German as of 2021 is no longer taught at examination level) Spanish and Japanese).
+The Chase School is also a Language College (French, German (although as of 2021, German is no longer taught at examination level) Spanish and Japanese).
 The school has Sportsmark Gold status, awarded to schools by Sport England for excellent provision of Physical Education and school sport.

 Former headmaster Richard Jacobs started in 2013, taking over from Kevin Peck who had started in 2002.
 Peck was appointed when the previous headteacher retired; David Fawbert had been awarded the Order of the British Empire (OBE) for his services to education during his tenure.
 Current headmaster, Mike Fieldhouse, was appointed in 2017.

+In 2019, the school was named a computing hub for the National Centre for Computing Education.